 Bonar Hall 29th November – 7pm – £12

-Four great films from the Banff World Tour followed by a presentation from the legendary mountaineer, Doug Scott CBE
+This evening, we have four great films from the Banff World Tour followed by a presentation from the legendary mountaineer, Doug Scott CBE

 Far Out: Kai Jones